Best Marriage & Family Therapy (MFT) Degree Programs in California 2026

 Online & Campus Based - Visit Website

-The University of San Francisco's hybrid Marriage and Family Therapy graduate program offers a comprehensive 60-credit MA in Counseling Psychology designed for working professionals.
-With flexible evening and weekend classes in a cohort-based model, students gain clinical experience through small class sizes.
-This program prepares graduates for dual licensure as both Marriage and Family Therapists and Professional Clinical Counselors, featuring a year-round semester schedule.
-No entrance exam is required for this master's level program.
+The University of San Francisco's hybrid Marriage and Family Therapy graduate program offers a 60-credit MA in Counseling Psychology, preparing students for LMFT licensure with flexible evening and weekend schedules.
+This cohort-based program features small classes and clinical experience, with a unique pathway to dual licensure as both an MFT and Professional Clinical Counselor.
+No entrance exam requirement is specified for this master's-level program.

 • 60-credit MA Counseling Psychology